-Loans from the other depositary corporations mainly refer to the loans that the bank extends to the other financial corporations.
+Loans from other depositary corporations mainly refer to loans the banks extend to other financial corporations.

-Capital accounts include the funds contributed by owners, (retained earnings, current year result, general and specific impairment and the special reserves, as well as the valuation adjustments.
+Capital accounts include equity investments of other financial corporations, retained earnings, current year financial result, general and special reserves, and valuation adjustments.

-Insurance technical reserves consist of: households' net equity from the life insurance reserves, households' net equity in the pension funds and prepayment of premiums and reserves against outstanding claimswith the non-life insurance.
+Insurance technical reserves consist of households' net equity from life insurance reserves, households' net equity in the pension funds and prepayment of premiums and reserves against outstanding claims with the non-life insurance, presented by subsector.

-Category unclassified liabilities, encompasses: intersector liabilities (loans from other financial corporations and prepayment premiums and reserves) and banks and other liabilities (loans, trade loans and advances, liabilities in settlement, etc.) not being classified in the previous items.
+Category unclassified liabilities encompasses intersector liabilities (loans from other financial corporations and prepayment premiums and reserves) and banks and other liabilities (loans, trade loans and advances, liabilities in settlement, etc.) not being classified in the previous items.